 Leverage Compliance as a Branding Catalyst

-Marketers are facing major challenges in today’s world of changing regulations and privacy-conscious consumers.
-Teams managing any part of the marketing lifecycle, including demand gen, consent and preferences, consumer rights, mobile apps and website user experiences face difficulties delivering personalized, on brand experiences that maximize opt-in while complying with the ever-changing global privacy regulations.
+Despite facing major challenges in today’s world of changing regulations marketers can leverage compliance as a branding catalyst.
+Teams managing any part of the marketing lifecycle, including demand gen, consent and preferences, consumer rights, mobile apps and website user experiences face difficulties delivering personalized, on brand experiences that maximize opt-in while maintaining privacy compliance.
 While new and existing laws like the California Consumer Privacy Act (CCPA) and the General Data Protection Act (GDPR) have created challenges for marketers, they also create opportunities for marketing teams to be thoughtful in how they communicate with consumers and offer users preferences and choice.

 With these new rules governing how, when, and who organizations can communicate with, there is no shortage of processes and tools that need to be evaluated.